-This section describes the procedure for configuring Communication Manager for Windstream SIP Trunking.
-A SIP trunk is established between Communication Manager and Session Manager for use by traffic to and from the Windstream network.
-It is assumed the general installation of Communication Manager, the Avaya Media Gateway and Session Manager has been previously completed and is not discussed here.
+This section describes the procedure for configuring Communication Manager for Level 3 SIP Trunking.
+A SIP trunk is established between Communication Manager and Session Manager for use by traffic to and from Level 3.
+It is assumed the general installation of Communication Manager, Avaya Media Gateway and Session Manager has been previously completed and is not discussed here.